-I like to train all my horses to stand on a particular spot – for example a small mat on the ground.
-This gets them ready for lots of other tricks such as standing on a pedestal and gets them used to things under their feet.
+I like to train all my horses to stand on a particular spot – for example, a small mat on the ground.
+This gets them ready for lots of other tricks such as standing on a pedestal and used to things under their feet.

 They also seem to understand the idea of standing still better if you ask them to stand ON something.

 Start by teaching your horse to stand still with their front feet on a very small mat.
 You could use a doormat.
 Or I use a large heavy-duty vinyl sheet that I fold up into a small square.
 I can then unfold it step by step and eventually teach my horse to stand on the mat with all four feet.
 This gets them ready for pedestal work.

 Make sure your horse has thoroughly inspected the mat before you ask them to stand on it.